 - identify and provide a rationale for the valued components that will constitute the focus of the cumulative effects assessment, emphasizing this assessment on the valued components most likely to be affected by the project and other project and activities.
-To this end, the proponent must consider, without limiting itself thereto, the following components likely to be affected by the project:

-- ✓ fish and fish habitat (including Yellow Perch);

-- ✓ migratory and non-migratory birds;

-- ✓ species at risk;

-- ✓ any other relevant component.
+To this end, the proponent must consider, without limiting itself thereto, the following components likely to be affected by the project: - \checkmark fish and fish habitat; - ✓ migratory and non-migratory birds (including the Bank Swallow); - ✓ species at risk; - ✓ any other relevant component. - identify and justify the spatial and temporal boundaries for the cumulative effect assessment for each valued component selected.
+The boundaries for the cumulative effects assessments will generally be different for each valued component considered.
+These cumulative effects boundaries will also generally be larger than the boundaries for the corresponding project effects; - Identify the sources of potential cumulative effects.
+Specify other projects or activities that have been or that are likely to be carried out that could cause effects on each selected valued component within the boundaries defined, and whose effects would act in combination with the residual effects of the project.
+This assessment may consider the results of any relevant study conducted by a committee established under section 73 or 74 of CEAA 2012;